rajatgirotra/study/nginx/3_README.txt

     # root directive at the server level means that whenever a location directive will not have a root parameter, the server root directive will be used.

     location / {
-        # not root directive, so all requests will be mapped to /data/up1 on the filesystem.
+        # no root directive, so all requests will be mapped to /data/up1 on the filesystem.
         # you can try by putting an index.html there.
     }